 Reported net worth

 Mancini didn't make megabucks during his playing career but has enjoyed some lucrative coaching and consultancy roles that have seen him amass an estimated net worth of $45million.

-His annual salary as the coach of Italy is believed to be in excess of $2million, although he did take a pay cut during the coronavirus pandemic-induced shutdown of football.
+His annual salary as the coach of Italy is believed to be in excess of $2million, although he did take a pay cut during the coronavirus pandemic-induced shutdown.